Menu

 Step 4: Build the Frontend

-Step 5: Develop the Backend (If Needed)
+Step 5: Develop the Backend (if needed)

 Step 6: Test Thoroughly